Frosthaven/cyberpunk-ff06b5-research/docs/working-theory.md

 and she knew that she was trapped.
 So she escaped the only way she knew how.
 A tragic end to a caged bird without wings.

+## What is the cube?

+The cube is a manifestation of S.Y.S.
+An ever changing shape of the system.
+It is the progressive nature of the city and of the dream.
+It is the fine structure constant of *this* reality.
+The smallest divisible unit that comprises the dreamscape and the shape of the world.

 ## What does this mean for the future?

 In one possibility, Johnny will return.
 Half AI.
 Half human.
 He will become a